How machines learn to mimic our understanding of language

 At a high level, internet documents are broken down into tokens (small chunks of information) for sequence prediction by a model.
 Trillions of tokens go into this.

-Knowing the exact list of data used to initialise MLMs is virtually impossible.
-Informed consent from content authors for the right to use their data on training machines is judicious, but not always practical or consistently implemented.
+Knowing the exact data used to initialise MLMs is virtually impossible.
+Informed consent from web content authors for the right to use their data to train machines is not consistently implemented.

-To train LLMs, these machine learning models are progressively, tasked with:
+To train LLMs, machine learning models are progressively tasked with:

-Through algorithms and large datasets, a model makes a large amount of guesses and adjusts itself through rounds and rounds of computation.
+Through algorithms and lots of data, a model makes a large amount of guesses and adjusts itself through rounds and rounds of computation.

 The outcome of this stage is a base model, which sets the parameters of the network.